ibm-cloud-docs/account/ts-runtime.md

 You're unable to deploy apps, and an error states that you've exceeded your organization's memory limit.
 {: tsSymptoms}

-In Lite accounts that were created before 12 August 2021, your Cloud Foundry apps can use up to 256 MB of instantaneous runtime memory.
-In Pay-As-You-Go or Subscription accounts, there's a 2 GB memory limit.
+For Pay-As-You-Go or Subscription accounts, there's a 2 GB memory limit.
 {: tsCauses}

 You can get more memory by upgrading your Lite account.
 Go to **Manage** > **Account** in the {{site.data.keyword.Bluemix_notm}} console, and select **Account settings**.
 For more information about Lite account features, see [Lite account](/docs/account?topic=account-accounts#liteaccount).